henryhkyim/aws-node-sample/README.md

 # aws-node-sample

-A template / sample to build and deploy node and react application to AWS.
+A template / sample to build and deploy node and react application to AWS Elastic Beanstalk.

 1. npm install
 2. npm run dev